-A scholar may possess and use an asthma inhaler or epinephrine auto-injector or inhaler with written approval from the scholar's healthcare provider and consistent with Board Policy 5703.
-A minor scholar must also have written permission from the scholar's parents.
+A scholar may possess and use an asthma inhaler or epinephrine auto-injector or inhaler with written approval from the scholar's healthcare provider.
+A minor scholar must also have written permission from the scholar's parent.
 The required documentation must be submitted to the building principal or designee.
 If a scholar is authorized to self-possess or self-administer an asthma inhaler or epinephrine auto-injector or inhaler, the building principal or designee will notify the scholar's teachers and other staff as appropriate.

-Additionally, the school must maintain a written emergency care plan drafted by a physician in collaboration with the scholar's parents.
+Additionally, the school must maintain a written emergency care plan drafted by a physician in collaboration with the scholar's parent.
 The emergency care plan will contain specific instructions related to the scholar's needs.
 The physician and parent should update the emergency care plan as necessary to address any changes in the scholar's medical circumstances.
 See Appendix G.